 I feel the lack of anything to do other than pressing Cross to move the story on, may put some people off as well.
 However, it’s a true visual novel in that the whole thing is basically a story and you’re just along for the ride (literally if you don the VR headset and get into the head of the guide).
 Also, there is no platinum but the trophy list is an easy 100% as all trophies unlock just by playing through the story and uncovering things about what’s going on (so don’t read the trophies before playing if you want to avoid spoilers – they are all hidden on PSN).

 I’ve just realised that the game is also available in VR on Steam and in flat mode on both Steam and the Nintendo Switch, so there is no excuse not to try it out – unless if you only own an Xbox One, as it doesn’t appear to be on there.
-Also, if you’re reading this before the 18th Jan, The Midnight Sanctuary is on sale via each digital platform.
 I would highly advise you to play the game via VR if you have the device, otherwise, it’s still more than accessible, albeit a little less ‘interactive’ and immersive.

 The Midnight Sanctuary is a hidden gem from 2018 which deserves a lot more credit than it got.
 Upon launch, the game was a treat to play with its eerie setting and uneasy atmosphere, yet the free PSVR patch added a whole new perspective to the story as you get up close and personal with the big-headed protagonist and relive her tale as her guide to the village.
 The game itself isn’t horrific, terrifying, or scary but it will leave you feeling a bit freaked out and disturbed as you uncover more about the village you’re currently residing within.
 Visually, it may look simple, but in motion, the game looks a lot more colourful and psychedelic, VR mode emphasises this and turns the whole thing into a visual treat for your eyes!

-If you like visual novels and would like a 4-5 hour story which isn’t like anything else which came out in 2018, then you can’t really go wrong with The Midnight Sanctuary.
+If you like visual novels and would like a 4-5 hour story that isn’t like anything else which came out in 2018, then you can’t really go wrong with The Midnight Sanctuary.

 The Midnight Sanctuary£7.99